 • The lab and classroom computers in the Engineering Building use the Microsoft Windows operating system, so students purchasing their own computer should keep in mind that they will likely have fewer problems if their computers use similar systems.
 Many students in the engineering programs have had good success using Macintosh computers, but you should ensure that whatever system you purchase will have suitable software installed to be compatible with a Windows environment.

 • We generally use Microsoft Office applications Word and Excel for many course related activities (writing papers, tabulating and analyzing lab data, etc.), so it would be convenient for the student to have these or similar programs to use outside of their classes or labs.
-(In December 2010 we began transitioning from Office 2007 to Office 2010).
+As of Summer 2015, we are using Microsoft Office 2013 and Office365.

 • Students with a valid school ID can usually purchase academic versions of most commercial software at a significant discount.
 Some software is available at the campus bookstore and many other vendors also sell academic software versions.

 • Software licensed to the University is only available for students to use on university-owned equipment.
 The CE department does not require students to purchase any software, nor does it normally provide software to students to install on their own computers.
 Occasionally, a specialized software package useful for a particular class may be made available to students, but the terms of the software license are strictly adhered to.